metaprov/modela-python-sdk/README.md

-## What is Modela.io API?
+## What is Modela?

-Modela.io is an automatic machine learning platform for Kubernetes.
-The modela.io api is a set of custom kuberentes resources in the area of data science and automatic machine learning.
+Modela is a Kubernetes-based automatic machine learning platform that enables you with an expansive API for machine learning.
+The system implements Kubernetes custom resources for declaratively managing data, training, inference, and infrastructure objects.
+The Modela control plane manages these resources to provide fully distributed and automated machine learning.
-The API is implemented by the modela.io platform which is closed source as the moment.

-For complete documentation on the modela.io API, please visit our documentation at [www.modela.io](https://www.modela.io/).
+For a complete documentation of the API, check out the [documentation](https://www.modela.ai/docs/docs).

-## Installing Modela.io
+## Install Modela

-The modela.io platform can be installed via an helm chart.
-For a complete installation procedure please refer to the modela.io documentation at [www.modela.io](https://www.modela.io/docs).
+Modela can be installed through the Modela CLI, or through Helm Charts.
+For a complete installation procedure, please refer to the installation procedure on the [documentation](https://www.modela.ai/docs/docs/install).

-## Using Modela.io
+## Using the API

-The Modela API specify a set of crds and services which are implemented by the modela.io platform.
+The Modela API is implemented by [Modela](https://modela.ai), which can be installed on any Kubernetes cluster for free.
+You can access the API by connecting to the API gateway service hosted by your installation.